 Some critics claimed that Charter 77 mostly concerned the interests of the Prague dissidents and that the interests of those from Moravia and Slovakia were only marginally addressed.

 As soon as the end of January, the communists had put together a document entitled, For New Creative Deeds in the Name of Socialism and Peace, which went down in history as the Anticharta.
 On January 28, actors and other renowned cultural representatives and show-business personalities were invited to the Prague-based National Theatre, to sign it.
 Among those who succumbed and signed were people like the famous singer Karel Gott and actor Jan Werich.

-The treatment of the Charta 77 signatories prompted the formation of the Committee for the Protection of the Unjustly Prosecuted to support and publicise Charta 77, in March 1978.
-At the same time, the Charta 77 Foundation (Nadácia Charty 77) was established in Stockholm.
-That same year, the samizdat magazine Informácie o Charte 77 / Information on Charta 77 appeared.
-One year later, in October 1979, the communists sentenced six Charta 77 organisers, led by Havel to prison terms.
-During communism, Charta 77 had little impact on the majority of the population many of whom only knew of its existence due to the strong resistance of the official regime.
+The treatment of the Charter 77 signatories prompted the formation of the Committee for the Protection of the Unjustly Prosecuted to support and publicise Charter 77, in March 1978.
+At the same time, the Charter 77 Foundation (Nadácia Charty 77) was established in Stockholm.
+That same year, the samizdat magazine Informácie o Charte 77 / Information on Charter 77 appeared.
+One year later, in October 1979, the communists sentenced six Charter 77 organisers, led by Havel to prison terms.
+During communism, Charter 77 had little impact on the majority of the population many of whom only knew of its existence due to the strong resistance of the official regime.

 The Charter 77 Foundation concluded its activities on November 3, 1992 following its move to Czechoslovakia after the 1989 Velvet Revolution.
 Four years later, it split into separate Czech and Slovak groups and in this way it functions now.